-The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension-including the reconstruction of Pier 15 and the New Market Building pier, the redevelopment of the New Market Building site, and the creation of pavilions between Maiden Lane and Fulton Street and between Peck Slip and Dover Street-are expected to be the subject of a PA between LMDC and SHPO.
+The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension-including the reconstruction of Pier 15 and the New Market Building pier, the redevelopment of the New Market Building site (which is not being funded by LMDC as part of the Proposed Action), and the creation of pavilions between Maiden Lane and Fulton Street and between Peck Slip and Dover Street-is a subject of the PA that is being developed between LMDC and SHPO.
 The PA will help to ensure that any adverse effects are assessed as the design process moves forward.
 Any adverse effects that are identified would be minimized or avoided to the maximum extent possible as set forth in the PA.
 If agreement on the design of the New Market Building site's redevelopment cannot be reached during consultation, however, it is possible that this redevelopment could have a significant adverse effect on historic resources.
 As the design of the Proposed Action progresses, EDC, in conjunction with the City, will submit any project design elements that directly involve NYCL and NYCL-eligible properties to LPC for their review and comment.
+As shown in Figure 6-9, the structure that formerly stood on a pier near the Manhattan Bridge establishes a precedent for two-story recreational piers along the lower East River waterfront.

 As described above, the project site includes a portion of the South Street Seaport Historic District and Extension.
 The project site is also located within 90 feet of a number of other architectural resources, including the BMB, the former First Precinct Police Station, and the American Sugar Refining Company building.
-To avoid physical damage to these architectural resources, a construction protection plan would be developed in consultation with the SHPO and LPC.
+To avoid physical damage to these architectural resources, a construction protection plan would be developed in consultation with SHPO and LPC.
 With this measure in place, it is not expected that there would be any adverse physical impacts to architectural resources.